Dryra/anchor-portfolio-backend/README.md

 # Anchor Backend — Portfolio Edition

-Anchor is a commercial iOS application centered on brief daily reflections.
+Anchor is a iOS application centered on brief daily reflections.
 This repository is a deliberately reduced, independently runnable portfolio edition of the privately maintained backend.
 It demonstrates representative engineering patterns without publishing production infrastructure, administration tooling,